 A number of subject specialist taught sessions will increase your understanding of deafness, sight loss, dyslexia, autistic spectrum conditions and mental health.
 You will appreciate how equality legislation is implemented within education and the involvement of other professionals and agencies within access to education.

-You will be required to arrange to take notes for a learner with a disability in a real educational setting as part of an assessment.
+You will be required to arrange to take notes for a learner with a disability in a real educational setting as part of your assessment.

 The course comprises two units:

-A variety of relevant assessment methods will be used, including practical note-taking in a range of situations and styles, self-evaluations, a leaflet, a presentation and a report.
+A variety of relevant assessment methods will be used, including practical note-taking in a range of situations and styles, self-evaluation, and the production of a leaflet, presentation and report.